 - Termination by the Employee.

-- Reasons related to the Employee's breach of work obligations;
+- Reasons related to the employee’s breach of work obligations through fault;

-- Reasons related to the Employee's breach of work discipline, and
+- Reasons related to the employee’s violation of work discipline (e.g., termination due to absence from work).

-- Reasons related to the existence of a justified reason related to the Employer's needs.
+- Reasons for termination of employment related to the existence of a justified reason concerning the employer’s needs.

 In addition to having reasons for termination, the Employer must follow a specific procedure when giving notice.
 Depending on the reason for termination, the procedure for giving notice varies, but common to all reasons for termination is the Employer's obligation to personally deliver the termination notice to the Employee, either at the workplace or the Employee's home address.